 House of Yoder

-History and architecture lovers will particularly enjoy this house in Grantsville’s Spruce Forest Artisan Village, which was modeled after early-18th-century Swiss homes.
+History and architecture lovers will particularly enjoy this house neighboring Grantsville’s Spruce Forest Artisan Village.
+The House of Yoder was modeled after early-18th-century Swiss homes.
 Tour four stories displaying a massive fireplace, drawstring latch, stone-arched root cellar, smoke house, and more, all while learning about the Yoder family’s European heritage.

 More about Spruce Forest Artisan Village